cfkubo/rmq-workshop/k8s/readme.md

 [https://www.rabbitmq.com/docs/federation](https://www.rabbitmq.com/docs/federation)

+These kubectl exec commands configure federation in RabbitMQ running within the upstream-rabbit-new-server-0 Pod in the default namespace.

+The first command sets a federation upstream named origin.
+This defines a connection to another RabbitMQ instance at amqp://arul:password@downstream-rabbit-new.rmq-downstream.svc.cluster.local:5672.

+The second command sets a federation policy named exchange-federation.
+It applies to exchanges whose names match the regex ^federated\..
+The policy links these exchanges to all defined federation upstreams ("federation-upstream-set":"all"), with a priority of 10.
+This means exchanges starting with "federated." on the upstream will federate to the downstream.

+The third command sets a federation policy named queue-federation.
+It applies to all queues (".*").
+This policy also links these queues to all federation upstreams, with a priority of 10.
+This means all queues on the upstream will federate to the downstream.

+For these commands to work, the rabbitmq_federation plugin must be enabled on the RabbitMQ server.

 #### Setting up exchange and queue federation on upstream cluster
 ```
 kubectl -n default exec upstream-rabbit-new-server-0 --  rabbitmqctl set_parameter federation-upstream origin '{"uri":"amqp://arul:password@downstream-rabbit-new.rmq-downstream.svc.cluster.local:5672"}'